LackOfMorals/neo4j_query_api_m2m_token/README.md

 The newly created scope will now be shown in the table.
 Make a note of the **Issuer URI**

+### Access Policies
+You will need to allow access by clients to new authorization server.
+Missing this step will result in access denied messages when trying to obtain a token.
+Creating an **Access Policy**
+Select **Access Policies** -> **Add New Access Policy** **Name**: Enter a name
+**Description**: Enter a description
+**Assign To**:  All Clients

+When access policy is created and shown, within the policy select **Add Rule** Enter a name for the rule.
+The default settings will be fine and do not need to be changed for our purposes but should be carefully considered for production use.
+Select **Create Rule** to create the rule

 Takeways from Okta configuration work
 --------